 In 1584, Amelia’s first cousin, Arthur (Arturo) Bassano was arrested for a misdemeanor on Creechurch Lane in London near a secret synagogue.
 In 1585, Arthur’s brother, Mark Anthony Bassano, was arrested for offensive comments to solders departing for Flanders.
 In court dispositions, John Spencer, the Sheriff of London, referred to Arthur as “a little black man” and to another Bassano brother as "a tall black man."
-Matthews does not believe this refers to their skin color but John Hudson, another Bassano researcher and scholar, believes it does.
-Matthews, concludes his research by postulating that the Bassanos were instead “tanned Hebrews”.
+Matthews does not believe this refers to their skin color, however John Hudson, another Bassano researcher and scholar, believes it does.
+Matthews postulates that the Bassanos were instead “tanned Hebrews”.
 The only agreement seems to be that they were some shade of light brown.

 Emilia’s mother, thought to be Margaret Johnson, was a Caucasian Englishwoman.

 Supplementing the research and pattern of circumstantial evidence offered on this website and expounded on elsewhere (as in the publications cited on the Bibliography page), are indirect hints and clues that Amelia Bassano or some other person of color penned many of the plays attributed to Shakespeare.
 No other Elizabethan-era playwright portrayed as many dark-skinned characters, some clearly of African descent; although the plays credited to Shakespeare were not the first.
 The first, and only one I’ve identified, was The Battle of Alcazar written a few years earlier (prior to 1591) by George Peel.
 The play is set in Morocco and depicts black Moroccans in dramatic roles, including leadership positions.

 None of the Shakespearean plays are set in Morocco, but there are several well-developed Moorish characters and other people of color in key roles.
 Interestingly, none of them are slaves.
 This is remarkable since the English of the time, in general, viewed blacks unfavorably and possessed condescending attitudes toward them.
 Although British ships were engaged in the slave trade and began bringing slaves to England in 1555, Africans who settled in England after 1569 were treated as free, even if former slaves elsewhere.